Vardot/total_control/README.txt

 * Install as usual, see http://drupal.org/node/70151 for further information.

-* TODO better documentation here: version 1.1beta requires that you import a panel page.
+* TODO better documentation here: version 1.1-beta requires that you import a panel page.
-  Copy / paste the contents of total_control_panes at admin/build/pages
+  Copy / paste the contents of total_control_page.inc to import screen at admin/build/pages

 -- CONFIGURATION --